TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems

-We also provide a qualitative analysis in Figure~\ref{fig:qualitative} to visually assess our method's performance.
-For shape completion, the limitations of projection-based methods are evident; the \textit{Ours-B} baseline produces a sparse, incomplete artifact that fails to capture the object's structure.
+We provide a qualitative analysis in Figure~\ref{fig:qualitative} to assess our method's performance.
+For shape completion, the limitations of projection-based methods are evident; the \textit{TriLift-B} baseline produces a sparse, incomplete artifact that fails to capture the object's structure.
 While the \textit{3D Base} and \textit{3D Sparse} models generate more reasonable shapes, they struggle with fine details, leaving chair legs partially missing or distorted.
 In contrast, our method reconstructs a complete chair with all four legs, closely matching the ground truth geometry.
-This consistency is also observed in semantic segmentation.
-The \textit{Ours-B} output is heavily fragmented, and even the \textit{3D Base} and \textit{3D Sparse} methods show noisy boundaries.
+This consistency is observed in semantic segmentation.
+The \textit{TriLift-B} output is heavily fragmented, and even the \textit{3D Base} and \textit{3D Sparse} methods show noisy boundaries.
 As highlighted in the red dashed box on the left, other methods mis-segment the object, whereas our approach produces a cleaner map that aligns more closely with the ground truth.
-A similar pattern appears in object detection, where the other methods either miss certain objects or produce multiple inaccurate boxes for a single object, as highlighted by the red dashed boxes.
+A similar pattern appears in object detection, where the other methods either miss objects or produce multiple inaccurate boxes for a single object, as highlighted by the red dashed boxes.
 Our method instead produces bounding boxes that are more consistent and better aligned with the ground truth.
-These visualizations collectively indicate that our architecture, despite its significantly lower computational cost, retains structural fidelity that is often degraded in other approaches.
-For segmentation and detection, the results reflect the expected trade-off between accuracy and efficiency, consistent with the intended design objective.
+These visualizations indicate that our architecture, despite its lower computational cost, retains structural fidelity that is often degraded in other approaches.